 Is it possible to teach English abroad in Asia without a TEFL certificate?
 Yes, it is and that is the secret that many TEFL/TESOL/CELTA companies don't want you to know.
+It's not necessary to teach abroad in all places.

 In fact many companies tell lies about this requirement to get you to buy.

-However, the requirements to teach English abroad are going to vary from country to country and more specifically from school to school.
+The requirements to teach English abroad are going to vary from country to country and more specifically from school to school.

 Usually it comes down to the school.